Roux-en-Y Gastric Bypass Weight-Loss Surgery

 - Less blood loss during surgery

 While the laparoscopic Roux-en-Y has some advantages, the open or traditional surgery may still be recommended.
-During the open Roux-en-Y, surgeons create a 12 cm (5 inches) incision to perform the surgery.
+During the open Roux-en-Y, surgeons create a 12 centimeters (5 inches) incision to perform the surgery.

-Each patient will work with his or her bariatric surgeon to determine what surgery (Roux-en-Y Gastric Bypass or Sleeve Gastrectomy) and what approach (laparoscopic or open) is best for his or her individual situation.
+Each patient will work with the bariatric surgeon to determine what surgery (Roux-en-Y Gastric Bypass or Sleeve Gastrectomy) and what approach (laparoscopic or open) is best for each individual situation.